Mashaal14/Facial-emotion-recognition-system/README.md

-# Facial-emotion-recognition-system
-Built a facial emotion recognition system that identified emotions images of human faces.
-Used a labeled dataset: FER-2013 from Kaagle which contained label images of facial expressions.
-I preprocessed the images, trained a convolutional neural network (CNN), and evaluate the model's accuracy in classifying emotions.

 # Facial Emotion Recognition using CNN 🎭🤖

 This project implements a **Facial Emotion Recognition (FER) system using a Convolutional Neural Network (CNN) trained on the FER-2013 dataset.
 The model classifies grayscale facial images (48x48) into seven emotion categories**: